Apply to AFROTC

 (IN-PERSON/VIRTUAL OPTIONS AVAILABLE)

-- US Citizen (or permanent resident at most one year away from obtaining citizenship)
+- US Citizen (or permanent resident at most 6-12 months away from obtaining citizenship)

 - Full-time college student (12 credits for undergrad; 9 credits for graduate) at Rutgers-New Brunswick or one of our crosstown schools